eolamijuwon/IEMeSSR/Lectures/README.md

 -   15:00 – 17:00 SAST: Working with Digital Trace Data and ethics – GoogleTrends *with* [`gtrendsR`](https://github.com/PMassicotte/gtrendsR), and Online Surveys. *[Olamijuwon, E.]*

+    *Please install `gtrendsR` to be able to retireve GoogleTrends data.*

+    ```{r}
+        install.packages ("gtrendsR")
+    ```

-    *Please read the following research materials carefully for discussion.
+    *Also, please read the following research materials carefully for discussion.
 Participants will be required to share their key takeaway from the articles as a check-in.*

     -   Standish, K. (2021).
 COVID-19, suicide, and femicide: Rapid Research using Google search phrases. *The Journal of General Psychology*, 1-22. <https://doi.org/10.1080/00221309.2021.1874863>

+    -   Berger, L. M., Ferrari, G., Leturcq, M., Panico, L., & Solaz, A. (2021).
+COVID-19 lockdowns and demographically-relevant Google Trends: A cross-national analysis.
+PloS one, 16(3), e0248072. <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0248072>

     -   Heerfordt, C., & Heerfordt, I. M. (2020).
 Has there been an increased interest in smoking cessation during the first months of the COVID-19 pandemic?
 A Google Trends study. *Public health*, *183*, 6. <https://doi.org/10.1016/j.puhe.2020.04.012>